Timing performance simulation for 3D 4H-SiC detector

-We validated RASER by comparing measured and simulated time resolution results of planar 4H-SiC detectors.
-Using the same parameters, the time resolution of measurement and simulation are (83 $\pm$ 1) ps and (77 $\pm$ 2) ps respectively \cite{ref-unpublish-yangtao}.
-In this paper, we simulated the time resolution of 3D 4H-SiC detectors with various structures and parameters, and the results would serve as a guideline for 3D 4H-SiC detector design and optimization.
+We validated RASER by comparing measured and simulated time-resolution results of planar 4H-SiC detectors~\cite{ref-unpublish-yangtao}.
+The~planar 4H-SiC detectors are designed by Nanjing University (NJU), and~the cross section of the detector is shown in Figure~\ref{fig0}.
+The~size of the detector is 5~mm~$\times$~5~mm, and~the upper and lower electrodes are ohmic contacts.
+The~detector has a 100~µm high resistance active 4H-SiC epitaxial layer and a 350 µm substrate.
+Using the same parameters, the~time resolution of measurement and simulation are (\mbox{83 $\pm$ 1})~ps and (77 $\pm$ 2)~ps, respectively.
+In~this study, we simulated the time resolution of 3D 4H-SiC detectors with various structures and parameters, and~the results would serve as a guideline for 3D 4H-SiC detector design and~optimization.